wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.1 =
+= 1.9.2 =
-* Added 2 new Advanced Features, added improvements to the installation status detection, added automatic fixes for certain issues, made various code improvements, improved some of the contact form filters, and updated the spam filters.
+* Added compatibility and anti-spam for JetPack Comments and JetPack Contact Forms, made various logic and code improvements, improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==